How to Transfer Files from Phone to Laptop without USB

 Here are some more advanced features you'd expect from its premium version:

-- Offers a one-click procedure to transfer files from phone to laptop without USB.
+- Quickly transfer files from Android/iPhone to laptop wirelessly.

 - The app supports cross-platform data transfer.